Baza207/NetatmoSwiftSDK/README.md

 3. Once the user is brought back to the app, the authentication state will change and trigger the listeners.
 From here you can then use all the `NetatmoWeather`, `NetatmoSecurity`, `NetatmoEnergy` and `NetatmoAircare` functions.

-4. `NetatmoSwiftAPI` will keep track of the user's authentication state in the keychain across launches, and will refresh the token if required.
+4. `NetatmoSwiftSDK` will keep track of the user's authentication state in the keychain across launches, and will refresh the token if required.
 However to logout the user and clear the keychain, call the following:

 ```swift
 do {